gabenunez/imagefisher/README.md

 ImageFisher is a Zendesk app that runs a reverse image search on all attached images from the requester of a ticket using Puppeteer to scrape Google image search results.
 Hopefully this can be used to prevent fraudulent claims that require images as proof.

+Oh! and before I forget, this also utilizes Preact (with HTM) for the frontend and NodeJS in the back.

 ## Requirements

 - [Zendesk apps tools](https://develop.zendesk.com/hc/en-us/articles/360001075048)
 - Node *(tested on 12.3)*

 ## Usage